sid-38/sid-38.github.io/_posts/2023-04-29-OffensiveZoe.md

 header->optional->subsystem->WINDOWS_GUI
 ```

 We also created a vocabulary from the ember dataset that our model was training on.
-Using another script called (Vocabulary Comparer), we found the difference between these vocabularies to figure out where our model was lacking.
+Using another script called [Vocabulary Comparer](https://github.com/sidbav/AV-vs-Evasive/tree/testing-attacks/scripts/vocab_comparer), we found the difference between these vocabularies to figure out where our model was lacking.
 The strategy once we found these "missing" words was to write a script that downloads malware files from the internet, extracts the vocabulary of the file and then compares it with the "missing words" to decide whether to keep the file or not.
 However, due to lack of time we were not able to build this script and hence had to go back to trial-and-erroring through different dataset.

 Here's another issue we came up against when we were trying to train our models.
 The dataset was getting too big to be contained and processed on in the RAM.
 More specifically, we had multiple datasets that should be combined into one training set which was then meant to be fed into the model as input.
 However just combining it all together was eating through my RAM and causing my computer to crash.
 So we had to figure out a better way.
 This is where numpy's memmap came into the picture.
 With this function, we were able to do the combining process on disk without loading it into memory.